dive2Pro/roam-preview-panels/README.md

 - You can specify a modifier key so that the panel only appears when you press and hold the modifier key.
 - The state of the panel is automatically saved, and restored after you refresh the page or change browsers,
 - The theme of the panel is now fitted to the  [Roam-Studio](https://github.com/rcvd/RoamStudio)
+- The block in the panel can now be zoom-in and zoom-out

 # demo